robkwan/fastbot_ros2_docker/README.md

    v. docker ps

-   In order to view the "ros2 topic list" correctly, it is found that the following settings may be needed:-
+   In order to view the "ros2 topic list" correctly, it is found that the following settings would be needed:-

+   - unset CYCLONEDDS_URI
+   - ros2 daemon stop

+   for every terminal launched manually.

+   It not ok, please also apply:

    - export ROS_IPV6=off
    - export ROS_DOMAIN_ID=1

-   - unset CYCLONEDDS_URI
+   but I found that they would not resolve the issue without the first twos above after many trials.